patmagauran/HomeServerConfig-Public/Part5-UpdatesAndMonitoring.md

 0 3    * * *   dockerrunner    /var/dockers/HomeServerConfigs/compose/scripts/sync.sh
 ```

+Make sure to edit the script to be appropriate to your setup.
+It includes hooks to ping healthchecks

 # Auto run btrfs scans
 There are two main ways to automate btrfs checks: using the btrfsmaintenance toolset: https://github.com/kdave/btrfsmaintenance or using custom scripts.